IvanekLab/covid-journal-code/README.md

 but it is possible that some comments may be out of date, in accordance with the principle that documentation is *always* out of date.

-Suggested citation: “C. Henry, E. Bulut, S.I.
-Murphy, C. Zoellner, A.
-Adalja, D. Wetherington, M. Wiedmann, S. Alcaine, R. Ivanek.
-An agent-based model of COVID-19 in the food industry for assessing public health and economic impacts of infection control strategies.
-Scientific Reports (in press)”
+Suggested citation: “Henry, C., E. Bulut, S.I.
+Murphy, C. Zoellner, A. Adalja, D. Wetherington, M. Wiedmann, S. Alcaine, R. Ivanek.
+An agent-based model of COVID- 19 in the food industry for assessing public health and economic impacts of infection control strategies.
+Scientific Reports 15, 14153 (2025) https://www.nature.com/articles/s41598-025-97076-2  ”

 Usage:
 To generate Figures 1.B.iii, 2, 3, 4, 5, and S1, from branch 'main':